github/developer.github.com/content/changes/2015-02-20-migration-period-removing-authorizations-token.md

 author_name: ptoomey3
 ---

-A couple weeks ago we [extended the preview period][removing-authorizations-token] of several API changes related to managing OAuth application authorizations.
+A couple weeks ago we [extended the preview period][removing-authorizations-token-extended-preview] of several API changes related to managing OAuth application authorizations.
 Today, we're finalizing these changes.
 This new functionality is now stable and suitable for production use.
 If your application relies on any of the affected functionality (described below), be sure to **update your code before April 20** to account for these changes.

 ### Breaking changes coming on April 20